 If we define the edge of the Universe as the farthest object we could reach if we started our journey immediately, then our current limit is a mere distance of 18 billion light-years, covering only 6% of the volume of our observable Universe.
 But what about space travel within our own galaxy?
 How far have we gone and what are the limits of our exploration?
 Let's take a look at some of the most interesting attempts to understand the big unknown.
-The record for longest continuous stay in space is held by Valeri Polyakov, who spent nearly 438 consecutive days aboard the Mir space station, from January 1994 to March 1995.And while Buzz Lightyear may see limitless opportunities to travel to space, the reality is a little different.
+The record for longest continuous stay in space is held by Valeri Polyakov, who spent nearly 438 consecutive days aboard the Mir space station, from January 1994 to March 1995.
+While Buzz Lightyear may see limitless opportunities to travel to space, the reality is a little different.
 The fungi discovered in Chernobyl survive thanks to radiation, and could one day be used as a living protection system in spaceships and human habitats.
 It is likely that the animals that have traveled farthest in space are two Russian turtles from Zond 5 in 1968.
 The space between galaxies (unless they're very close) widens with each passing second.